1. Complete the Application for Benefits (22-1990) form on the U.S. Department of Veteran Affairs application for benefits website.

 3. Certification of Benefits

-- Upon registration and receipt of all required documentation, the OMVA will forward an Enrollment Certification (22-1999) to the VA Regional Office.
+- Upon registration and receipt of all required documentation, Franklin's Office of Military & Veterans Affairs (OMVA) will forward an Enrollment Certification (22-1999) to the VA Regional Office.

 - If you are at the 100% tier your tuition will be paid by the VA around 10 days before each class begins.
 You will not need to pay upfront for your tuition.